d1by0/ml-projects/decision-tree-implementation/README.md

-### Decision Tree Implementation
+### Decision Tree Implementation using Scikit-Learn

 **What’s This About?** - Hey there!
 This project is here to help you understand how to create and test a Decision Tree classifier using the well-known Iris flower dataset.
 If you’re just starting out in machine learning, this is a great place to get your feet wet with clear code and easy steps.

 **Why Should You Care?** - Decision Trees are one of the simplest yet powerful tools in machine learning.
 This project will show you how to use them to classify data, perfect for beginners (including myself) wanting hands-on experience!

+**Objective** - This project helps **you** implement and understand a Decision Tree Classifier using the famous Iris dataset.
+You’ll explore the whole process, from loading data to tuning your model and making sense of the results.

 **What’s Inside?**
-- data/ - Contains the Iris dataset files (or links to get them if needed)
-- notebooks/ - A Jupyter notebook where you’ll see all the code and explanations live
+- decision_tree.ipynb - The Jupyter Notebook containing your code and results
-- src/ - Python scripts with clean, reusable code for the model
 - requirements.txt - All the packages you need to install (super easy!)

-**README.md**: Yep, this friendly guide you’re reading now
+- Readme.md - Yep… this friendly guide you’re reading now.

+**Dataset Used**
+Iris Dataset (built-in from `sklearn.datasets`):
+- 150 records with 4 features: _sepal length, sepal width, petal length, petal width_
+- 3 target classes: _Setosa, Versicolor, Virginica_

 **How Do You Run This?**